-The proposed project would not destroy any historic materials, features, or spatial relationships that characterize Seaplane Lagoon, Buildings 15 and 64, or any other contributors to the Historic District.
+The proposed project would not destroy any historic materials, features, or spatial relationships that characterize Seaplane Lagoon, Buildings 15 and 64, or any other contributors to the adjoining NAS Alameda Historic District.
 The proposed new pier, dock, and float would not physically affect Seaplane Lagoon.
-In regard to potential visual impacts, they would be small, low-profile, portable structures that are appropriately designed in a contemporary aesthetic in keeping with the utilitarian character of the Operations Area of the NAS Alameda Historic District.
+In regard to potential visual impacts, they would be small, low-profile, demountable structures that are appropriately designed in a contemporary aesthetic in keeping with the utilitarian character of the Operations Area of the NAS Alameda Historic District.
+Though the core of the historic district, especially the Administrative Core, is designed in the Streamline Moderne style, most of the buildings in the vicinity of the project site are designed in a utilitarian/modern vocabulary, which makes the parabaloid canopy an appropriate feature of the proposed pier.
+Furthermore, its contemporary design makes it clear that it is a new feature and not part of the original design of NAS Alameda.